Common use of Recapture Income Clause in Contracts

 Appears in 3 contracts

 Recapture Income.
-Notwithstanding Section 6.4(a) hereof, if there is a gain on any sale, exchange or other disposition of Company property Partnership assets and all or a portion of such gain is characterized as ordinary income by virtue of the recapture rules of Code Section 1245 or 1250, or under the corresponding recapture rules of state or local income tax law, as the case may be, then, to the extent possible, such recapture income for United States and state and local tax purposes shall be allocated to the Members Partners in the ratio that they were allocated Tax Depreciation previously taken and allowed with respect to the Company property Partnership assets being sold or otherwise disposed of.
+Notwithstanding Section 6.4(a) hereof, if there is a gain on any sale, exchange or other disposition of Partnership assets Company property and all or a portion of such gain is characterized as ordinary income by virtue of the recapture rules of Code Section 1245 or 1250, or under the corresponding recapture rules of state or local income tax law, as the case may be, then, to the extent possible, such recapture income for United States and state and local tax purposes shall be allocated to the Partners Members in the ratio that they were allocated Tax Depreciation previously taken and allowed with respect to the Partnership assets Company property being sold or otherwise disposed of.

 Appears in 3 contracts

 Recapture Income.
-Notwithstanding Section 6.4(a) hereof, if there is a gain on any sale, exchange or other disposition of Company Partnership property and all or a portion of such gain is characterized as ordinary income by virtue of the recapture rules of Code Section 1245 or 1250, or under the corresponding recapture rules of state or local income tax law, as the case may be, then, to the extent possible, such recapture income for United States and state and local tax purposes shall be allocated to the Members Partners in the ratio that they were allocated Tax Depreciation previously taken and allowed with respect to the Company Partnership property being sold or otherwise disposed of.
+Notwithstanding Section 6.4(a) hereof, if there is a gain on any sale, exchange or other disposition of Partnership assets property and all or a portion of such gain is characterized as ordinary income by virtue of the recapture rules of Code Section 1245 or 1250, or under the corresponding recapture rules of state or local income tax law, as the case may be, then, to the extent possible, such recapture income for United States and state and local tax purposes shall be allocated to the Partners in the ratio that they were allocated Tax Depreciation previously taken and allowed with respect to the Partnership assets property being sold or otherwise disposed of.

 Appears in 3 contracts